Do you have discussions in English in your ESL or EFL classes? Then you’ll need to check out our top five tips for making them even better.

 Keep on reading to find out more about giving students thinking time before having a discussion, along with some other ideas for ESL discussions!

 Have you ever met or seen a famous person?

 Have you ever experienced a natural disaster?

 (As an aside, the Smart Choice series is a good choice if you’re looking for a simple, 4-skills book for beginner level students.
 Click on the picture below to buy it now on Amazon).

 Of course, there are discussion starter questions like this in just about every single ESL Textbook!
-This is just one example, so please adapt this idea to suit your needs.
+This is just one example, so please adapt these ideas for small groups discussion to suit your needs.

-ESL Small Group Discussion: The One Tip You Need
+ESL Small Group Discussion: The #1 Tip You Need

 The key to having better results with this kind of activity is to give some thinking time!
 This is particularly true with beginner to low-intermediate students.